9760

 The graphical interface for T/Mon provides a map-based interface for all of your sites.
 You can move from your network at large, all the way down to the floor plan at each site.
 T/GFX also displays a site directory, standing/COS alarms, trouble logs, and text messages all on the same screen.

-As your alarm monitoring system collects alarms, it should be able to notify technicians.
+As your network alarm monitoring system collects alarms, it should be able to notify technicians.
 They need to know when things happen.
 This saves your network operations center (NOC) from having to dispatch each individual alarm.
 It reduces the likelihood that an alarm will somehow be forgotten between the NOC and remote technicians.
+A solid network monitoring and alarming system allows for swift action.

 T/Mon, for example, can send email, text, pager, and, with an accessory, voice notification to technicians for any of the unit's databased alarms.
 You can even set progressive notifications.
 That way, if the primary technician for a site/alarm is notified and fails to acknowledge the alarm, the notification rolls-over to the next technician down the line.
 This ensures that no alarm falls through.